Average-Case Reductions for $k$-XOR and Tensor PCA: Model Variants and Simple Reductions

 \paragraph{Splitting.} Cloning achieves noise independence but reuses the input index sets.
 Splitting instead produces two fully independent instances by allocating each observed sample to one of the two outputs.

 We state splitting for sampling with replacement.
-For sampling without replacement this paper's techniques suffice for an average-case reduction for recovery;\footnote{With $\poly\log n$ losses in parameters} with minor modifications this suffices as a subroutine in our main reductions.
+For sampling without replacement our techniques suffice for an average-case reduction for recovery;\footnote{With $\poly\log n$ losses in parameters} with minor modifications this suffices as a subroutine in our main reductions.